Copay-Africa/copay-payments-proxy/README.md

-# Co-Pay Payment Proxy
+# Copay Payment Proxy

-A secure, hosted payment proxy service for the Co-Pay platform using Next.js (App Router) and shadcn/ui.
-This service handles the payment flow between the Co-Pay backend and IremboPay, providing a web-hosted checkout page that Flutter, Web, and USSD users can all redirect to for secure payment processing.
+A secure, hosted payment proxy service for the Copay platform using Next.js (App Router) and shadcn/ui.
+This service handles the payment flow between the Copay backend and IremboPay, providing a web-hosted checkout page that Flutter, Web, and USSD users can all redirect to for secure payment processing.

 ## 🚀 Features